RobSLong/Data-Science/Regression/linear_regression/readme.md

 # Simple Linear Regression

-This repo. consists of a very basic implementation of linear regression from scratch using the least squares estimation.
-The purpose is to show the process of building a model and the type of visuals which can add value and understanding.
+This repo. consists of a basic implementation of linear regression from scratch using the least squares estimation.
+The goal of this repo. is to show the process of building a model and the type of visuals which can add value and aid understanding.

+Using sales data we investigate the relationship between the number of years experience and the salary of data scientists in the US.
+Assuming a linear relationship we look for an equation of the form

+$$y = \beta_0 + \beta_1 x,$$
+where $y$ is the salary in USD ($) and $x$ is the number of years experience.
+We use the least squares method to estimate the coefficients $\beta_0$ (the salary associated with 0 years experience) and $\beta_1$ (the salary increase per year of additional experience).

 The code consists of the following steps
   1. Load data (read directly from a .csv file)
-  2. Build regression model built by writing a function to calculate the least squares expressions for the coefficients
+  2. Build a regression model by writing a function to calculate the least squares expressions for the coefficients
      $$\beta_1= \dfrac{\sum{(x- \overline{x})(y- \overline{y})}}{\sum{(x- \overline{x})^2}}$$

      $$\beta_0 = \overline{y} - \beta_1 \overline{x} $$